Station Camp Campground

 A short distance away, near the historic village of Rugby, lies the Gentlemen's Swimming Hole — a place with genuine historical character.
 Set within a natural rock amphitheater, the swimming hole sits close to Witches Cave, lending the spot an air of mystery that feels entirely appropriate given Rugby's origins as a Victorian-era utopian community.
 Ferns crowd the trail edges, rhododendrons bloom in early summer, and the water itself runs crisp and clear, fed by the surrounding plateau.

 The water here is what you'd expect from a free-flowing Cumberland Plateau river: cool even in July, naturally filtered through sandstone and forest, and remarkably clear in normal conditions.
 At Burnt Mill Bridge, you'll find enough depth for confident swimmers and enough calm stretches for families to wade comfortably.
-The Gentlemen's Swimming Hole rewards its modest 0.4-mile hike over rutted trail with a more intimate, sheltered pool framed by rock walls — the kind of place that feels like a secret even when others are sharing it.
+The Gentlemen's Swimming Hole rewards its modest 0.4-mile hike over rutted trail with a more intimate, sheltered pool framed by rock walls — the kind of place that feels like a discovery even when others are sharing it.
 Neither site has lifeguards or safety staff on duty, so swimmers should assess conditions carefully and supervise children closely.

 Both sites are free to visit and fall within the broader Big South Fork National River and Recreation Area.
 Facilities include toilets and picnic tables, making either spot a fine base for a full day out.
 The area is best visited from late spring through August when water temperatures are most comfortable, though autumn transforms the surrounding ridgelines into a tapestry of gold and crimson.
 For camping, Bandy Creek Campground is the most developed option in the area, offering four-star bathrooms, showers, horseback riding, and a central location — though it can draw crowds during peak season.
 Pack insect repellent, especially in the warmer months.